< Previous | Next >

 A Psychiatrist who focuses on the evaluation and treatment of individuals with alcohol, drug or other substance-related disorders and of individuals with the dual diagnosis of substance-related and other psychiatric disorders.

 A Psychiatrist who focuses on the evaluation and treatment of developmental, behavioral, emotional and mental disorders of childhood and adolescence.

 - Clinical Neurophysiology

-A Psychiatrist, Neurologist, Child Neurologist or Physiatrist who focuses on the evaluation and treatment of central, peripheral and autonomic nervous system disorders using a combination of clinical evaluation and electrophysiologic testing such as electroencephalography (EEG), electromyography (EMG) and nerve conduction studies (NCS), among others.
+A Psychiatrist, Neurologist, or Child Neurologist who focuses on the evaluation and treatment of central, peripheral and autonomic nervous system disorders using a combination of clinical evaluation and electrophysiologic testing such as electroencephalography (EEG), electromyography (EMG) and nerve conduction studies (NCS), among others.